maha712/19AI550_new/Ex.No.2_FirstScript_in_unity.md

-# Ex.No: 2  Welcome Script in Unity
-### DATE:
+# Script-in-Unity

-### REGISTER NUMBER :
+REGISTER NUMBER :212222240057

-### AIM:
+## AIM:

 To learn the basic scripting in Unity and print welcome message in Console window.

-### Procedure:
+## Procedure:

-1. Start the program
+Start the program

-2. Open the Unity hub and Create a new 3D project
+Open the Unity hub and Create a new 3D project

-3. In Assets window, create the new folder and name it as Scripts
+In Assets window, create the new folder and name it as Scripts

-4. Create a new script with file name as FirstScript
+Create a new script with file name as FirstScript

-5. Open the Script and print message "Welcome to Unity" inside the start function
+Open the Script and print message "Welcome to Unity" inside the start function

-6. Save the script
+Save the script

-7. Create a new 3D game object in Hierarchy window and name it as 3DObject.
+Create a new 3D game object in Hierarchy window and name it as 3DObject.

-8. Add the component Firstscript in inspector window of 3Dobject.
+Add the component Firstscript in inspector window of 3Dobject.

-9. Run the program
+Run the program

-10. Stop the program.
+Stop the program.

-### Program
+## Program:
 ```
 using System.Collections;
 using System.Collections.Generic;